-It may officially be summer now, but let's be real: It's NEVER too late for spring cleaning.
-And one of the most important (but oft-neglected) areas of your home that needs to be cleaned?
-Yep — your oven.
+No matter, the time of year, it's nevertoo late for spring cleaning.
+And one of the most important but oft-neglected areas of your home that needs to be cleaned: your oven.

-While most ovens these days boast a self-cleaning function, the truth of the matter is that they're, well, stinky.
+While most ovens these days boast a self-cleaning function, the truth of the matter is that the self-cleaning option stinks.
 Literally.

-How to Disinfect an Oven with Baking Soda
+How to clean an oven with baking soda

-One of your best bets when it comes to disinfecting your oven is none other than our trusty ol' pals baking soda and vinegar.
+One of your best bets when it comes to cleaning your oven is none other than our trusty ol' pals baking soda and vinegar.
 Here's what you'll need to do:

-- Make a paste by combining a half cup of baking soda with three tablespoons water, and mix until it reaches a spreadable consistency.
-(The number of tablespoons can be adjusted as needed; the mixture shouldn't be clumpy, but it shouldn't be runny, either.)
+- Make a paste by combining a 1/2 cup of baking soda with 3 tablespoons water and mix until it reaches a spreadable consistency.
+(The number of tablespoons can be adjusted as needed; the mixture shouldn't be clumpy but shouldn't be runny, either.)

 - Once you've removed all the racks from the oven, spread the paste over your oven's interior, avoiding any heating elements and paying special attention to any particularly grimy or caked-on areas.